arunravi728/Papyrus/content/First Rust Program.md

 // The fn keyword is used to specify a Rust function.
 //
 // The `main` function is special.
 It is similar to the C/C++ main function.
-// It is first piece of code that runs in every executable Rust program. fn main() {
+// It is the first piece of code that runs in every executable Rust program. fn main() {

 	// The `!` after println indicates a Rust macro and not a function.
 	// This is done because Rust functions do not take a variable number of
 	// function arguments.
 Thus, using a macro for printing circumvents that,
-	// as prints generally have variable number of arguments. println!("Guess the number!");
+	// as prints generally have a variable number of arguments. println!("Guess the number!");

 	// The `let` statement is used to create variables.